shixiaoquan/reactnavigation.org.cn/docs/Navigation-Actions.md

 ### Back

 Go back to previous screen and close current screen. `back` action creator takes in one optional parameter:
 - `key` - *string or null* - optional - If set, navigation will go back from the given key.
-If null, navigation will go back anywhere.
+If null, navigation will go back from the currently active route.

 ```js
 import { NavigationActions } from 'react-navigation'